drHyperion451/does-uBO-bypass-yt/README.md

 ## Donations?
 I do not accept donations.
 This project has the same philosophy as the ublock project.
 Also will have no tracking... like web should have been since the beginning.

+## Other projects:
+Check out other projects at <a href="https://drhyperion451.github.io/">drhyperion451.github.io</a>!
 <div align="center">
   <b>Special thanks to the uBlock Origin team for being so talented and developing the best antivirus software</b>
 </div>